jrheard/blog/python/passwords.md

 Write a program that asks the user for a password and prints out `"GOOD"` if it meets the PPS standard mentioned above, or `"BAD"` if the password does not meet the PPS standard.
 Remember that you can use `input()` to ask the user for a password.

+In addition to the requirements mentioned above, passwords **should not contain your username or your student ID**.
+At the start of your program, ask the user for their username and student ID so that you can check to make sure that those things aren't in their password.

 When it's done, your password checker should behave just like this:

 <asciinema-player src="{{ site.baseurl }}/password_checker_cast.json?v=1" rows="12" cols="90" autoplay="true" loop="true"></asciinema-player>